dwaraksimha/expense-tracker/README.md

-The backend should run on http://localhost:5000.
+The backend will run on http://localhost:5000.